shirakaba/anime-diverge/docs/shows/mobuseka.md

 ---
-title: "Trapped in a Dating Sim: The World of Otome Games is Tough for Mobs / Otomege Sekai wa Mob ni Kibishii Sekai desu"
+title: "Trapped in a Dating Sim: The World of Otome Games is Tough for Mobs"
 ---

 # MobuSeka